MWDelaney/trellis-github-deployment/README.md

 <details>
 <summary>Click to expand</summary>

-- 🌱 Sage 10 asset building on pull request or on-demand (make sure your theme builds before you deploy it!).
+- 🌱 **Sage 10 build test** on pull request or on-demand (make sure your theme builds before you deploy it!).
-- 🧪 Dry-run deployments to `staging` and `production` environments on pull request or on-demand (confirm Trellis can deploy successfully without finalizing the deployment).
+- 🧪 **Dry-run deployments** to `staging` and `production` environments on pull request or on-demand (confirm Trellis can deploy successfully without finalizing the deployment).
-- ⏏️ Eject WordPress site from Bedrock and Trellis and prepare database and assets for migration to traditional WordPress hosting.
+- ⏏️ **Eject WordPress site** from Bedrock and Trellis and prepare database and assets for migration to traditional WordPress hosting.

 </details>